man3ng/cse15l-lab-reports/lab2.md

 trilosophe@Trilosophes-MBP-16 .ssh %
 ```
 - This is a copy of my terminal, line-by-line.
 I am able to see my public key and private key storing location on my local device after `cd` into `.ssh`.
 I use
   `pwd` to show my absolute path and `ls` to show the contents inside my current directory.
-The private key is named `id_rsa`.
+The private key is named `id_rsa` stored under `/Users/trilosophe/.ssh`.

 #### Absolute Path to Public SSH Key